openjournals/buffy/docs/custom_responder.md

 ```

 #### Mandatory parameters
-You can also declare inside this method, which parameters are required in the configuration using `required_params`.
-This will create an reader method for every required parameter.
+You can also declare inside this method which parameters are required in the configuration using `required_params`.
+This will create a reader method for every required parameter.

-For example, we could make the command for invoking our responder declared in the config.yml file instead that in our regex, and make it required, that way the command for our responder can be easily configured:
+For example, we could make the command for invoking our responder mandatory and declared in the config.yml file instead that in our regex, that way the command for our responder can be changed and be easily configured:
 ```ruby
 require_relative '../../lib/responder'